Laser Cutting with Oxygen vs. Nitrogen

 Metal laser cutting machines can use oxygen or nitrogen as an assist gas.
 In this article, we discuss the tradeoffs.
 To summarize before we dive in,

 Oxygen effectively adds energy to the cut, increasing maximum material thickness.

-Oxygen leaves a glassy scaling that must be removed before painting or powder coating.
+Oxygen leaves a glassy scaling that might need to be removed before finishing.

 Nitrogen prevents oxidation, leaving a cut that requires less post-processing.

 For some material thicknesses, nitrogen cuts are very expensive compared to oxygen.